nuxt-community/axios-module/docs/options.md

 * Default: `false`

-You can easily integrate Axios with [Proxy Module](https://github.com/nuxt-community/proxy-module) and is much recommended to prevent CORS and deployment problems.
+You can easily integrate Axios with [Proxy Module](https://github.com/nuxt-community/proxy-module).
+This is highly recommended to prevent CORS and production/deployment problems.

 **nuxt.config.js**